 I scrapped 20 years of work to build this new “still life” portfolio.
 As a guideline, I very loosely committed myself to Richard Avedon’s, “Series of No’s” to simplify my work down to a few essentials: simple lighting, simple composition and execution.

-Using an Arduino-based Camera Axe*, I capture liquids with high-speed strobe as they pass through a laser beam.
-Unlike trial and error captures, this process always triggers flash and camera at just the right millisecond in time.
+I capture liquids triggering a high-speed strobe as they pass through a laser beam.
+Unlike trial and error captures, this process always sets off the flash and camera at just the right millisecond in time.
 The water is unpredictable, the timing impeccable.

 Before I started shooting digital photography, I hand made props and sets, shooting multiple exposures using multiple large-format film cameras to create my special effects images.
 In ’84, I got my first computer and never looked back.
 Today, my work production techniques are complex, but the results are simple, elegant visuals, often using the techniques learned from the analog days.